hackclub/hackclub/workshops/online-pong/README.md

 ![The broken preview](https://cloud-58evowjmq.vercel.app/0brokenpreview.png "the broken preview")

 This isn't really a problem, as it's caused by a workaround we used for Colyseus in our server file (it's related to complicated WSS colyseus support on Repl.it, in case you were wondering).
-All you need to do is click on the little icon at the top right to open it in a new tab instead, where it should work:
+All you need to do is click on the little icon at the top right to open it in a new tab instead, where it should work.
+It might take a bit for it to load at each step.
+If the tab times out before it loads, just reload it and try again.

 ![The blank pong page](https://cloud-qfkqba8yv.vercel.app/0blankpongpage.png "Blank pong page you should see when you open a new tab")